grailbio/bigslice/docs/index.md

-We can scan the result to extract the rows, each of which consists of two columns: the token and the number of times that token occured in the corpus.
+We can scan the result to extract the rows, each of which consists of two columns: the token and the number of times that token occurred in the corpus.
 Scanning in Bigslice follows the general pattern for scanning in Go:
-First, we extract a scanner (3) which has a `Scan` (4) that returns a boolean indicating whether to continue scanning (and also populates the value for each column in the scanned row), while the `Err` method (5) returns any error that occured while scanning.'
+First, we extract a scanner (3) which has a `Scan` (4) that returns a boolean indicating whether to continue scanning (and also populates the value for each column in the scanned row), while the `Err` method (5) returns any error that occurred while scanning.'

 # Some more details to keep you going